thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-setup.md

 You can install on a cluster with any number of nodes.
 A one node cluster is suitable for a sandbox environment but is insufficient for a production environment.
 You need at least three nodes for high availability (HA), but there is no limit on the number of nodes.

-1. Make sure you have installed the Hypervisor on each of your three nodes.
+1. Make sure you have installed the Hypervisor on each of your nodes.

    The VM template, by default, captures a 72-core configuration.
 If your physical host has more than 72 cores, you may want to edit VM to have (`n-2`)